Geonovum/ogc-api-features-guideline/Examples.md

 ***Describing encoding***

-The describing of the encoding is not relevant, since it is no INSPIRE Harmonized dataset.
+The describing of the encoding is not relevant, since it is no INSPIRE harmonized dataset.

 #### Other findings on Gokoala BRT OAPIF.